Europe’s STOXX 600 closes at record high on global recovery optimism

 Iseq index higher led by Dalata, CRH, Flutter, Total Produce and Kerry Group

-The German DAX rose 0.7 per cent to add to its recent record-setting rally
+The German DAX rose 0.7% to add to its recent record-setting rally

-Europe’s benchmark equity index closed at a record high on Tuesday, recovering all of its pandemic-driven losses as investors bet on a speedy global economic recovery, spurred by bumper stimulus spending and COVID-19 vaccination programmes.

 The Iseq index was broadly in line with European peers, closing up 0.6 per cent at 8153.37 with low volumes traded.